evoneutron/melon/README.rst

 Melon is a lightweight package meant to simplify data processing for Deep Learning.

 | It removes the need for boilerplate code to pre-process the data prior to (model) training, testing and inference.
-| It aims at standardizing data serialization and manipulation approaches, and simplifies model training.
+| It aims at standardizing data serialization and manipulation approaches.
 |
 | The default formats align with the requirements by frameworks such as **Tensorflow** / **PyTorch**.
 | The tool also provides various level of customizations depending on the use-case.